 - 1.5 lb (680 grams) small Yukon gold or honey gold potatoes, washed

 - 1 lb (454 grams) grape tomatoes or tomato medley variety, cut in half

 - 3 tablespoons olive oil, more for topping

 - ¼ cup chopped walnuts for topping

 - Salt and Pepper to taste

 - Preheat oven to 450 degrees F

 - Bring a large pot of water to a boil.
-Once the water starts to boil add 2 Tablespoons of Kosher salt and plunge potatoes into hot water.
-If water boils too much lower heat to medium high.
-Let cook about 10 minutes or until fork tender (not falling apart)
+Once the water starts to boil, add 2 Tablespoons of Kosher salt and plunge the potatoes into hot water.
+If the water boils too much, lower the heat to medium-high.
+Let cook for about 10 minutes or until fork tender (not falling apart).